Eger History, Family Crest & Coats of Arms

 Early Origins of the Eger family

 This web page shows only a small excerpt of our Eger research.
-Another 109 words (8 lines of text) are included under the topic Early Eger History in all our PDF Extended History products and printed products wherever possible.
+Another 109 words (8 lines of text) covering the years 1860 and are included under the topic Early Eger History in all our PDF Extended History products and printed products wherever possible.

 Eger Spelling Variations